 She also states that Watercolor paper, because of it’s many textures and weights, to be her favorite material to work with.
 As her work is very colorful more often than monotone, she uses a range of papers with different finishes and glosses.
 She has become a master in paper manipulation, describing herself as a paper addict, who struggles to walk past a crafts store.
 Which we can totally understand!

 Happy Meal box to promote books and the natural world, commissioned by Advertising Agency Leo Burnett

 You can see where Musselwhite draws her inspiration, as you can see references to the Arts and Crafts Movement, 70s’ textile design as well as Japanese pattern design in her works.
-She also states Andy Warhol, Edward Bawden and Robert Tavener as her main influences, with the english countryside and it’s nature being the subject in most of her works.
+She also states Andy Warhol, Edward Bawden, and Robert Tavener as her main influences, with the English countryside and its nature being the subject in most of her works.
 She also holds a special interest in owls, which are visible in a number of her artworks.

-To our delight, Musselwhite is a quite productive artists, publishing new work often.
+To our delight, Musselwhite is a quite productive artist, publishing new work often.
 So make sure to visit her official website to see more of her works and to catch up with the artist through her blog.

 Get the latest articles and news delivered straight to the comfort of your own inbox!